hale-the-goat/hale-the-goat/README.md

 ###

-<h3 align="left">I’m a BS Information Technology (BSIT) student at Arellano University, passionate about technology and problem-solving through programming.
-I enjoy building systems that work efficiently behind the scenes.</h3>
+<h3 align="left">I’m a BS Information Technology (BSIT) student at Arellano University, Aspiring machine learning engineer with a passion for building models that learn from data and solve real problems.
+I enjoy exploring the full ML pipeline — from raw data to deployed predictions.</h3>

 ###